["trends"]

 Various fats and fat-rich ingredients can be used for fat-washing cocktails.
 Here are some popular options:

-How to fat-wash a spirit at home
+How to fat-wash liquor at home

 Top view of a variety of jars covered with cloth in the Fat Washing process